maheshsabnis/fulcrum-react/README.md

             - A JavaScript Function that is having predefined behavior
 2. The 'react-dom', the package that is used to Rendering and Mounting the Component in Browser
     - Provide the 'ReactDOM' object that has the 'render()' method to render and 'MOUNT' the UI in HTML page that is executed browser
-    - Manages the Mounting of UI using the HTML Container element e.g. <div>
+    - Manages the Mounting of UI using the HTML Container element e.g. div tag

 # Packages those are installed using REACT CLI